 Connecticut’s determination that short-term plans must cover EHBs was issued in a regulatory bulletin in 2018, but legislators considered a bill in 2019 that would have codified this requirement into state law.
 SB34 did not advance out of committee, but the state’s existing regulation is still in place.
-And as of 2020, there are still no insurers offering short-term plans in the state.

 Which insurers offer short-term plans in Connecticut?

 In late 2018, there were a few short-term health insurance policies available in Connecticut from National General and United States Fire Insurance Company.
 But by 2019, no insurers were offering short-term health insurance in Connecticut.
 This continues to be the case in 2020.

 Who can get short-term health insurance in Connecticut, and when should I consider it?